otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### Controller

-In the root directory, create a directory named `controllers`.
+In the `backend` directory, create a directory named `controllers`.
 In the `controllers` directory, create a file named `index.js` and add the following code.

 ```javascript
 // Create a GET route